DAOmasons/daomasons-docs/docs/Rituals/ritual-of-oaths.md

 The Ritual of Oaths culminates with the **Core Member Agreement**.

+- Each DAO Masons creates a **[Core Member Agreement](/Templates/contributor-agreement)** to codify their commitments to their peers.
+This document forms the foundation of a DAO Mason's commitment to themselves and the DAO.

+- The DAO provides a Rulebook (you are reading it now) and an Operating Agreement that includes the process by which these rules may change.
+Each DAO Mason must testify they have read and understood the Rulebook and the Operating Agreement in their **Core Member Agreement**

+## Current Implementation

-- Each DAO Masons creates a **Core Member Agreement** to codify their commitments to their peers.
+- Each DAO Masons creates a [**Core Member Agreement**](Templates/core-member-agreement) to codify their commitments to their peers.
 This document forms the foundation of a DAO Mason's commitment to themselves and the DAO.

 - The DAO provides a Rulebook (you are reading it now) and an Operating Agreement that includes the process by which these rules may change.
 Each DAO Mason must testify they have read and understood the Rulebook and the Operating Agreement in their **Core Member Agreement**